Dipendra Dhakal

 Accommodation: Tea House/ Lodge

 We start our day with a warm breakfast and start heading towards Navagaun passing through different villages.
-The trail isn’t too steep nor too downhill.
+The trail isn’t too steep or too downhill.
 We walk through the forest and follow the terraced field until reaching Navagaun.
 Overnight at Navagaun as a Teahouse (Breakfast, Lunch, Dinner)

 Activity: 6-7 Hrs Trek